Moshe Chaim Luzzatto: Early life

 Moshe Chaim Luzzatto was born in 1707 in the Jewish ghetto of Padua, Republic of Venice.
 The son of Jacob Vita and Diamente Luzzatto, he received classical Jewish and Italian education, showing a predilection for literature at a very early age.
-He may have attended the University of Padua and certainly associated with a group of students there, known to dabble in mysticism and alchemy.
+He may have attended the University of Padua and was certainly associated with a group of students there who dabbled in Jewish mysticism and alchemy.
 With his vast knowledge in religious lore, the arts, and science, he quickly became the dominant figure in that group.
-His writings demonstrate mastery of the Tanakh, the Talmud, the rabbinical commentaries and codes of Jewish law and Kabbalah.
+His writings demonstrate mastery of the Tanakh, the Talmud, the Rabbinic commentaries, codes of Jewish law and Kabbalah.